Unboxed-Software/solana-course/content/movie-review-pt2.md

 let system_program = next_account_info(account_info_iter)?;
 ```

-### Verify PDA
+### 7. Verify PDA

-Next, within our `add_movie_review` function let’s independently derive the PDA we expect the user to have passed in.
+Next, within our `add_movie_review` function, let’s independently derive the PDA we expect the user to have passed in.
 Since `pda_account` is just a variable name we’ve assigned to the second account passed in through the `accounts` argument, the user could have provided a different address than the one we expect.
 This step verifies that the the address we expect matches the address provided by the user.

-Note that we derive the PDA for each new account using the initializer’s publickey and the movie title as optional seeds.
-Setting up the PDA this way restrict each user to only one review for any one movie title.
-However, it still allows the same user to review with movies with different titles and different users to review movies with the same title.
+Note that we derive the PDA for each new account using the initializer’s public key and the movie title as optional seeds.
+Setting up the PDA this way restricts each user to only one review for any one movie title.
+However, it still allows the same user to review movies with different titles and different users to review movies with the same title.

 ```rust
 // Derive PDA and check that it matches client